buzzfeed/solid/CONTRIBUTING.md

 >Make sure to be clear about what problem is occurring and how someone can recreate that problem or why your feature will help.
 Then be equally as clear about the steps you took to make your changes.

 Someone from the team will review your request, and work with you to ensure there will be no problems on merge.
 Once everything is good someone from the team will merge your change in!

+###10.
+For BuzzFeed employees, once your PR has been approved by at least 1 Solid contributor, you can go ahead and merge the PR back into master.

+###11.
+Run `NPM Publish` to publish the latest version with your newly added changes.